pycom/pycom-micropython-sigfox/README.md

 See the repository www.github.com/micropython/pyboard for the MicroPython board (PyBoard), the officially supported reference electronic circuit board.

-Major components in this repository:
+The following components are actively maintained by Pycom:
 - py/ -- the core Python implementation, including compiler, runtime, and core library.
-- unix/ -- a version of MicroPython that runs on Unix.
 - exp32/ -- a version of MicroPython that runs on the ESP32 based boards from Pycom.
+- tests/ -- test framework and test scripts.

+Additional components:
 - stmhal/ -- a version of MicroPython that runs on the PyBoard and similar STM32 boards (using ST's Cube HAL drivers).
 - minimal/ -- a minimal MicroPython port.
 Start with this if you want to port MicroPython to another microcontroller.
-- tests/ -- test framework and test scripts.
-- docs/ -- user documentation in Sphinx reStructuredText format.

-Additional components:
 - bare-arm/ -- a bare minimum version of MicroPython for ARM MCUs.
 Used mostly to control code size.
 - teensy/ -- a version of MicroPython that runs on the Teensy 3.1